FadlGh/FadlGh/README.md

 ## Hello World!
 I'm Fadl, a passionate individual interested in various areas of technology.
-Here's a quick overview of my interests, top 5 projects, and where you can find me online:
+Here's a quick overview of my interests and where you can find me online:

 ## Interests: